 Of course H2S was most secret, so that is why a little explosive material, in a socalled detonator chamber , was put at the inside of the transmitter.
 In case of the possibl, falling into enemy hands of the aircraft over enemy territory, the explosive should destroy the inside of it.
 So knowledge about this technics, was kept away.
 The crew member could establish this by pushing a “detonator” button on the navigators panel, and electrically fire the little explosive.

 But you had to be very careful these days of war, with those units, found in aircrafts, which were shot down then .
 It was possible, that the crew members did not have the time to push the de detonatotor button in destroying the inside by means of those little explosives, when the aircraft was shot down.

-The front of my second radar transmitter TR3191. which is complete and all original!
-Also the case of it is there.
+The front of my radar transmitter TR3191. which is complete and all original!
+Also the case of it is it.

-The upside view of the transmitter , with the fan for cooling the magnetron, below also the pulstransformer, which supplies the negative HT puls to the magnetron.
+The upper view of the transmitter , with the fan for cooling the magnetron, below also the pulstransformer, which supplies the negative HT puls to the magnetron.

 At the left the diode mixer, where the signal from the reflected puls, coming from the antenna during the receive phase, is mixed with the local oscillator signal, coming from the tuningunit 207 or from the indicator unit, into a medium frequency signal.
 In the middle the rhumbatron, a TR switch, and at the right the wave quide to the antenna outlet connector.

 The switch is filled up with a gas and a little bit of water vapor.
 As soon, when the transmit phase is there, the high voltage puls is applied to the switch, the gas is conducting because of that puls and so cutting off the crystal mixer input.
 The reason for that little bit of water vapor is to establish a quicker start of the conduction, so almost no energy is passed through.